 Donate Your TOAST Pieces

-Our pieces are designed for longevity but if your TOAST items are no longer needed, please return them to us – we will welcome them regardless of their condition.
-By taking them back, we will find a way to extend their use.
+Our pieces are designed for longevity but if your TOAST items are no longer needed, please return them to us and we will find a way to extend their use in our Circle programme.

 How does it work?